awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 + If you omit `-sharedDb`, the database file is named *myaccesskeyid\_region\.db*, with the AWS access key ID and AWS Region as they appear in your application configuration\.
 If you delete the file, you lose any data that you have stored in it\.
 + If you use the `-inMemory` option, DynamoDB doesn't write any database files at all\.
 Instead, all data is written to memory, and the data is not saved when you terminate DynamoDB\.
 + If you use the `-optimizeDbBeforeStartup` option, you must also specify the `-dbPath` parameter so that DynamoDB can find its database file\.
 + The AWS SDKs for DynamoDB require that your application configuration specify an access key value and an AWS Region value\.
 Unless you're using the `-sharedDb` or the `-inMemory` option, DynamoDB uses these values to name the local database file\.
 These values don't have to be valid AWS values to run locally\.
-However, you might find it convenient to use valid values so that you can run your code in the cloud later simply by changing the endpoint you're using\.
+However, you might find it convenient to use valid values so that you can run your code in the cloud later by changing the endpoint you're using\.

 **Topics**
 + [Command Line Options](#DynamoDBLocal.CommandLineOptions)